henry2004y/VisAnaJulia/docs/src/man/trace.md

 ## Streamline Tracing

+First make it work, then make it better and fast.

+I found an approach called Pollock method.

+I need an adaptive step control integration scheme like rk45.

+### Tracing on Unstructured Grid

 Given an unstructured grid with node points and connectivity, how should you do the streamline tracing?

 Brute force algorithm: